 Professor Francione puts it best here.
 Also, I’m testing Facebook “Embed This Post” feature.

-Post by Gary L. Francione: The Abolitionist Approach to Animal Rights.
+Children have amazingly good bullshit detectors.
+They “get” fairness.
+They understand justice.
+The cognitive dissonance parents cause when they tell children to love one animal and eat the flesh of another is confusing and inconsistent for completely arbitrary reasons.
 A vegan diet provides a consistent, clear and truly compassionate framework built on honesty, healthy eating, love and, yes, even on justice.

 The act of exploiting animals is often justified as a “personal choice,” but personal choices stop being personal when they affect others.